TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 and the GID (aka PGID) which is `100` for the users group.
 Remember these values for later use.

-!!! note
+!!! attention

-    It is not recommended to use your admin/main user account.
+    It is not recommended to use (anymore) your admin/main user account.
 That is why we just created a new user.

 ------

 ## Folder Structure

-!!! attention

-    To get Hardlinks and Atomic-Moves working with your Synology you will need to make use of **ONE** share with subfolders.

 For this example we're going to make use of the share called `data`.